dilshodm/vaedb/README.md

 ### Rebuilding the Thrift Defintion File

+This only needs to be done when the interface between vae_thrift and vae_remote changes.
+(I.e. you made changes to the file called vae.thrift).

 Whenever you need to rebuild the thrift definition file, simply run:

     ./vae.thrift

 There is no longer a patch needed after running this.
 (Thanks Kevin!)

+## Compiling VaeDB

+    cd cpp
+    ./configure
+    make

+### To test run VaeDB:

+    ./vaedb --test

+### To test run VaeRubyd:

+    cd rb
+    bundle install
+    ruby vaerubyd.rb